Healing Magic Is the Hardest

 - Unknown Armies.
 Two Adept schools (Nacro-Alchemy and Eperidermomancy) have decent potential for healing, and neither of them are easy to work with.
 There is an Avatar of The Healer, and a complicated, long ritual to make a magic item that speeds up natural healing and protects against ailments.
 That's about it.
 Resurrections?
 Fuck you.

-- Healing magic is available to mages of the Creation school in Dragon Age, but it cannot hold a candle to the Spirit Healers' abilities, which draw upon the energies of powerful benevolent spirits.
+- Healing magic is available to mages of the Creation school, which is said to be the hardest of the four to master, in Dragon Age, but it cannot hold a candle to the Spirit Healers' abilities, which draw upon the energies of powerful benevolent spirits, which puts them at an even greater risk of Demonic Possession than a normal mage.

 - Psychic healing is possible in Zap!, but it takes a very strong telekinetic who has studied anatomy extensively and had a lot of practice.